igorducca/IGO/README.md

 ### Where you can find me?
 Today, i'm waiting for hires on my [Fiverr](https://www.fiverr.com/igorfelipeduca) or in my E-mail too: igorfelipeduca@gmail.com

-### Or if you want more details or more reasons to hire me, just came in my website!
+### Or if you want more details or more reasons to hire me, just come in my website!
 Click [here](https://igo-io.netlify.app/)

 ---